dataloop/docker-alpine/dataloop-docker/README.md

 Dataloop Docker Autodiscovery Container
 =======================================

-This container contains a Dataloop agent, CAdvisor and some magic scripts that create virtual agents in Dataloop for each running container.
+This container contains a Dataloop agent and some magic scripts that create virtual agents in Dataloop for each running container.
 Depending on which OS you are running on your Docker hosts you may need to add different run options.

 This container builds on [dataloop/agent-base](https://github.com/dataloop/docker-alpine/tree/master/agent-base) where further options to pass to the container can be found.